jetty-project/lowresource-access-webapp/README.md

 # LowResourceMonitor access in Servlet

-This project demonstrates several different ways to access the LowResourceMonitor from a Servlet.
+This project demonstrates several different ways to access a Server Bean (the `LowResourceMonitor` in this example) from a WebApp / Servlet.

 ## To compile